vpamidi9/sfal-vsd-venkatesh/README.md

 </details>

 <details>
-    <summary>Day 1 - Introduction to Verilog RTL Design and Synthesis</summary>
+    <summary>🛠️ Day 1 - Introduction to Verilog RTL Design and Synthesis</summary>

-## Day 1: Introduction to Verilog RTL Design and Synthesis
+## Introduction to Verilog RTL Design and Synthesis

 ### Introduction to iVerilog OpenSource Simulator